Queen Street Mill: Architecture

 The mill was of four-storey construction, with a large single-storey weaving shed.
 After the fire in 1918 it was remodelled into a single-storey building, space being taken from the weaving sheds for a new preparation area.
 On closure in 1982 it was reconfigured by Burnley Council, the weaving shed was partitioned, about a third being used for rentable industrial units, and a similar area being used for visitor facilities.
 The 37 m chimney and the 60 m x 25 m lodge lay to the south.
 The boiler house, the engine house and chimney were previously scheduled monuments.
-The whole site was granted Grade 1 listed status in 2013 giving protection to the rest of the building.
+The whole site was granted Grade I listed status in 2013 giving protection to the rest of the building.

 As originally built the weaving shed was about 170 m by 160 m, with the typical north facing roof lights (windows) giving natural light, the shed housed 990 looms.
 On the Queen Street side was the boiler room and engine house, and the four-storey warehouse.
 The ground floor was the weft department, the first floor was offices, the cloth warehouse and temporary storage beams, the second floor was the winding and beaming department for beaming and drawing in, and the third floor was the preparation department for tape sizing.
 After the fire the ground floor of the frontage was rebuilt and used for winding and preparation, 100 looms were removed, and part of the Harrison Street end of the shed became the new warehouse.
 Rowland Kippax who worked there however reported "there were now 1040 looms, there were nine tacklers looking after 130 looms each".